 The Spicy Lamb Farm is honored to host the seveth annual Cuyahoga Valley Sheep Dog Trials.
 These sanctioned Open, Ranch, & Pro-Novice trials of the United States Border Collie Handler's Association (USBCHA).

-The 2018 trials will take place on Saturday, October 13th and Sunday, October 14th.
-The trials begin each day at 9am with Open, Ranch, and Pro-Novice classes beginning run each morning and afternoon.
+The 2019 trials will take place on Saturday, October 12th and Sunday, October 13th.
+The trials begin Saturday at 8am with Pro-Novice, Ranch, and Open classes.
+Sunday will begin at 8am with Open, Ranch, and Pro-Novice.
 Saturday evening is a potluck for handlers, volunteers, and sponsors.
 See below for sponsorship opportunities.

 Spectators are welcome at this event.
 No non-competing dogs allowed.
 We ask that you bring your own chairs (& pop-up tents).
 Stray Dog Café will be a vendor at the event, or you can pack a lunch and tailgate.
 Please make sure you dress for the weather.
 This is a rain, snow, or shine event.
 Please park on the road heading east.